bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "topic", "General scientific domain the software serves or other general category: one of EDAM Topic URL or term is specified.", "Ontology concept (restriction)", "0 or more"
-   "topic->url", "URL of an EDAM Topic concept.", "URL (restriction)", "0 or 1" "topic->term", "An EDAM Topic term (preferred label or synonym).", "xs:token", "0 or 1" "goTermID", "Gene function including molecular function, cellular component and biological process.
-Miscellaneous ontology annotation.
-The ID of Gene Ontology (GO) concept(s) are specified.", "xs:token (restriction)", "0 or more"
+   "topic->url", "URL of an EDAM Topic concept.", "URL (restriction)", "0 or 1" "topic->term", "An EDAM Topic term (preferred label or synonym).", "xs:token", "0 or 1" "operatingSystem", "The operating system supported by a downloadable software package.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#operating-system>`__)", "0 or more"
-   "soTermID", "Features which can be located on a biological sequence.
-The ID of Sequence Ontology (SO) concept(s) are specified.", "xs:token (restriction)", "0 or more"
-   "taxId", "NCBI taxonomy ID of taxonomic group the software (particularly database portals) caters for.", "xs:token (restriction)", "0 or more"
-   "operatingSystem", "The operating system supported by a downloadable software package.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#operating-system>`__)", "0 or more"
    "language", "Name of programming language the software source code was written in.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/>`__)", "0 or more"
    "license", "Software or data usage license.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`__)", "0 or 1"